refIekt/refIekt.github.io/docs/reflect-execute-loop.md

 Reflekt is designed to be used without custom coding and with as little configuration as possible.
 That being said, you may be interested in understanding how Reflekt actually works.

-Reflekt wraps itself around your code, reflecting it, then returns control to the application to continue its normal execution.
+Reflekt wraps itself around your code, reflecting it, then returns control to the application to continue its original execution.
 This process is called the Reflect-Execute loop because it happens via a single function that changes behaviour depending on what stage the loop is in.

 ## Terminology